-- 7.6 The medium term opportunities are by their nature more complex, but include larger areas of highest priority for delivery.
+7.5 The short term opportunities will be those whose characteristics are low risk, shorter planning timescales and least complexity in terms of tenure, access, servicing and occupation.
+These will include the small infill sites, sites already allocated for development, and vacant land with existing access arrangements.
+It is anticipated that these can be taken through statutory processes and brought forward for development in the immediately foreseeable future.
+7.6 The medium term opportunities are by their nature more complex, but include larger areas of highest priority for delivery.
 In particular it is anticipated that the replacement and redevelopment of Serpentine Court should be in this category, as this will have a major beneficial impact on the longer term aspirations and the Estate as a whole.
-To achieve delivery within the medium term timescale, and hopefully towards the earlier years, work will need to begin now. - 7.7 The nature of the Serpentine Court opportunity is that it is complex and will require considerable investment in up front planning and de-risking.
-Early action will be required to address site assembly (both commercial and residential units acquired through Right to Buy), with a fallback position being use of CPO powers, decanting and relocation requirements including Housing Act procedures to be agreed with tenants, decant availability - which will rely on the delivery of the short term opportunities and possibly some alternative commercial facilities, as well as the normal planning requirements such as access arrangements, servicing, etc. If the implementation of this significant, medium term project is not planned and progressed from the outset, then delivery will not be achievable in the desired timeframe. - 7.8 The longer term projects are those that require more considerable infrastructure investment for delivery, and those which are not perhaps so crucial in terms of securing improvements for the area as a whole. - 7.9 Infrastructure, facilities and services directly required by new development will be expected to be funded by the developer as part of \$106 legal agreements.
+To achieve delivery within the medium term timescale, and hopefully towards the earlier years, work will need to begin now.

+7.7 The nature of the Serpentine Court opportunity is that it is complex and will require considerable investment in up front planning and de-risking.
+Early action will be required to address site assembly (both commercial and residential units acquired through Right to Buy), with a fallback position being use of CPO powers, decanting and relocation requirements including Housing Act procedures to be agreed with tenants, decant availability - which will rely on the delivery of the short term opportunities and possibly some alternative commercial facilities, as well as the normal planning requirements such as access arrangements, servicing, etc. If the implementation of this significant, medium term project is not planned and progressed from the outset, then delivery will not be achievable in the desired timeframe.

+7.8 The longer term projects are those that require more considerable infrastructure investment for delivery, and those which are not perhaps so crucial in terms of securing improvements for the area as a whole.

+7.9 Infrastructure, facilities and services directly required by new development will be expected to be funded by the developer as part of S106 legal agreements.
 This will be negotiated by Milton Keynes Council in the course of pre-application discussions and in determining subsequent planning applications and will include consultation with BFSTC and the local community.

-Figure 7.1 Policy / Site Phasing and Delivery Schedule

-Proposed policy/ Development Opportunity Site Expected Phasing (SML) Delivery Agents of Delivery SSP1 / DS1 s Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP2 / DS2 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP3 / IN1 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP4 / IN2 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP5 / IN3 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP6 / IN4 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP7 / SC1 М Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP8 / CG1 M/L Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC
+Figure 7.1 Policy / Site Phasing and Delivery Schedule Proposed policy/ Development Opportunity Site Expected Phasing (SML) Delivery Agents of Delivery SSP1 / DS1 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP2 / DS2 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP3 / IN1 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP4 / IN2 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP5 / IN3 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP6 / IN4 S Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP7 / SC1 М Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC SSP8 / CG1 M/L Pre-application discussions Assessment and negotiation against policies Consideration of offsite contributions Monitoring of outcome Site owner / developer BFSTC MKC